egrath/riscos-misc/README.md

 # riscos-misc
-Various things regarding RISC OS
+This repository contains stuff related to my exploration of the RISC OS